jezevec10/jstris-guide/usermode.md

 [description]: ./images/text/description.png "Description text of the value next to the board"
 [over]: ./images/text/over.png "Over the board (lower part)"
 [getBoard]: ./images/getBoard.png "The matrix obtained after using the getBoard function"
-[board]:./images/board.png "Jstris board with X and Y values written outside of the board"
+[board]: ./images/board.png "Jstris board with X and Y values written outside of the board"
+[publish]: ./images/publish.png "The publish screen"